-Disqualification: Grade Z denotes Disqualification from an examination who is unable to complete a course for reasons adjudged by the Academic Council as satisfactory.
+Grade I (for Incomplete) shall be awarded to a student who is unable to complete a course for reasons adjudged by the Academic Council as satisfactory.
 Such a student shall be expected to complete the course the next time it is available.